GiorgioCitterio/MemoryMAUI/README.md

 ## Gameplay <a name="gameplay"></a>
 1. Launch the Memory Game app on your device.
+2. 2.
+Select the desired theme: Art, Marvel, Fruit, Cities.
-2. Select the desired difficulty level: Easy, Medium, or Difficult.
+3. Select the desired difficulty level: Easy, Medium, or Difficult.
-3. The game grid will be displayed, consisting of face-down cards.
+4. The game grid will be displayed, consisting of face-down cards.
-4. Tap on a card to flip it and reveal the image.
+5. Tap on a card to flip it and reveal the image.
-5. Tap on a second card to flip it as well.
+6. Tap on a second card to flip it as well.
-6. If the two flipped cards match, they will remain face-up.
+7. If the two flipped cards match, they will remain face-up.
-7. If the two flipped cards do not match, they will be flipped back face-down.
+8. If the two flipped cards do not match, they will be flipped back face-down.
-8. Continue flipping cards and trying to find matching pairs until all pairs have been found.
+9. Continue flipping cards and trying to find matching pairs until all pairs have been found.
-9. The game ends when all pairs have been successfully matched.
+10. The game ends when all pairs have been successfully matched.
-10. Your score and time will be recorded and displayed at the end of the game.
+11. Your score and time will be recorded and displayed at the end of the game.

 ## Features <a name="features"></a>
 ### 1. Difficulty Levels